Course Cheatsheet

 Finding Derivatives

-- Simplify first if possible (rewrite radicals as powers)
+- Simplify first if possible (rewrite radicals as powers, expand simple products)

 - Identify which rule(s) apply (power, product, quotient, chain)